fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

 Structure.
 As per RFC 4884, the Extension Structure contains exactly one Extension Header followed by one or more objects.
 When applied to the ICMP Extended Echo Request message, the Extension Object(s) define the operation to perform.
-For the operations in this memo, the ICMP Extension Structure MUST contain exactly one instance of the [Interface Identification Object](#IntIdObj), and the ICMP Extension Structure does not cover the rest of the packet; it ends at the end of the
+In the PROBE application, the ICMP Extension Structure MUST contain exactly one instance of the [Interface Identification Object](#IntIdObj), and the ICMP Extension Structure does not cover the rest of the packet; it ends at the end of the